Our Fighting Forces

-Our Fighting Forces is a war comics anthology series published by DC Comics for 181 issues from 1954–1978.
+Our Fighting Forces is a war comics anthology series published by DC Comics for 181 issues from 1954 to 1978.

 Publication history

-Our Fighting Forces began with an October–November 1954 cover date.
+Our Fighting Forces began with an October-November 1954 cover date.
 Writer-editor Robert Kanigher's work appeared in most issues of the title.
 Artist Alex Toth worked with writer/editor Archie Goodwin on the story "Burma Sky" in Our Fighting Forces #146 (Dec.
 1973–Jan.
 1974) and Goodwin praised Toth's art in a 1998 interview: "To me, having Alex Toth do any kind of airplane story, it's a joy for me.
 If I see a chance to do something like that, I will.
 He did a really fabulous job on it".
 "Burma Sky" was reprinted in black-and-white decades later in Genius Illustrated: The Life and Work of Alex Toth.
 Jack Kirby wrote and drew issues #151 to 162 featuring The Losers.
 Other contributors include artists Jack Abel, Ross Andru, Ken Barr, Gene Colan, Ed Davis, Mort Drucker, Mike Esposito, Ric Estrada, George Evans, Jerry Grandenetti, Russ Heath, Bruce Jones, Joe Kubert, Irv Novick, John Severin, Tom Sutton, Frank Thorne, and Wally Wood, some of whom would also script.
 The series was cancelled as part of the DC Implosion with issue #181 (September–October 1978).

-Our Fighting Forces one-shot was published in November 2010.
+An Our Fighting Forces one-shot was published in November 2010.